 Are you planning on having your baby in a hospital?
-If so, it’s important to sign up for a maternity hospital tour to know where you are going, where to park, and what your hospital will be like when you have your baby.
-The great thing is that hospital tours are free, and many hospitals have their tour times listed on their website.
-Most hospitals will allow you to schedule your tour online, or you can call them to set it up.
+If so, it’s important to schedule a maternity hospital tour to become familiar with the location, parking options, and what to expect from your hospital experience during childbirth.
+The great thing is that hospital tours are free, and many hospitals list their tour times on their websites.
+Most hospitals allow you to schedule your tour online, or you can call them to arrange it.

-Hospitals usually have different times available to tour, so you can find a time that works best for you and your partner.
+Hospitals typically offer different times for tours, allowing you to find a time that works best for you and your partner.
 And yes, your partner should take the tour with you.
 If your partner will be driving you to the hospital, helping you check in to the hospital, etc., they need to know what to expect.

 Thankfully, hospital tours usually last 20-30 minutes, so you don’t have to worry about them taking all day.
-You can expect a hospital educator or a labor & delivery nurse to walk you around.
-They will show you everything from parking, checking in, and your postpartum/recovery room to being discharged.
+You can expect a hospital educator or a labor & delivery nurse to walk you around and through the process.
+They will guide you through everything, from parking and check-in to your postpartum/recovery room and discharge.
 While taking your maternity hospital tour, don’t be afraid to ask questions.
 Your guide will appreciate your questions and will be happy to answer them.

 Many families aren’t sure what questions to ask when on their maternity hospital tour, so we have provided an extensive list of questions you might want to ask.
-Pick the ones you’re curious about and apply most to you and your hospital.
+Pick the ones that interest you the most and are most relevant to you and your hospital.
 We hope they help!

 1. Are all labor and delivery rooms private, or do some share rooms?